What Injury Pays the Most for Car Accidents?

 Highest Paying Car Accident Injuries

-A person with a bandaged hand discusses paperwork with another person in a suit, likely a lawyer, at a desk with documents and a small plantThe highest-paying car accident injuries in the United States typically involve severe and long-term impacts.
+A person with a bandaged hand discusses paperwork with another person in a suit, likely a lawyer, at a desk with documents and a small plantThe largest personal injury settlement in the United States typically involves severe and long-term impacts.
 Here are some of the most significant car accident injuries regarding compensation.

 Traumatic Brain Injuries (TBI)